escapecreative/design-upgrade-learndash/readme.txt

 == Changelog ==

-= 1.4.4 - Jan XX, 2019 =
+= 1.4.4 - Jan 23, 2019 =

-- TBD
-- Compatibility with Education theme from CactusThemes?
+- Tweaked the spacing on list count numbers in the course content table so there's more spacing between the number and the period

 = 1.4.3 - Dec 13, 2018 =